sekunho/www/blog/posts/deploying-nix-builds-on-fly-io.md

 build, and run your app on their platform.
 However, if you've already packaged your application with `nix`, it would be nice to capitalize on that, and throw it into a docker image somehow instead of having to create a separate build process.
+This means reusing the exact tooling present in your nix dev shell down to the exact commit.

 But do not fret, you _can_ do something like that!
 Just with slightly more work.